fredericosantos/project-bikesharing/README.md

 Bike Sharing Project Udacity's Deep Learning Nanodegree

-In this project I built a linear neural network from scratch with 1 hidden layer.
+In this project I built a linear neural network from scratch with 1 hidden layer in my_answers.py.
 I wrote the feedforward and backpropagation functions for the network and finetuned the hyperparameters.